Guangzhou International Award for Urban Innovation Rules and Procedures

 i) Handle such daily work as liaison, database establishment and management, and others;

-ii) Propose nominations to the Organizing Committee for the appointment, supplements or renewal of members of the Technical Committee and the Jury;
+ii) Propose nominations to the Organizing Committee for the appointment or renewal of members of the Technical Committee and of the Jury;

 iii) Plan and organize award-related activities, such as news conferences, award ceremonies, academic seminars, exhibitions, and others;